gkopacz/CyberSec-HomeLab/Day05-Setup-Splunk-Logging-and-Monitoring/README.md

 | Disk         | 80 GB (Dynamically Expanding) |
 | Network      | Internal Switch (Monitoring)  |

-> 🧠 I Disabled **Secure Boot** because Ubuntu won’t boot with it enabled on most hypervisors.
-Flip it off or get stuck at a black screen.

 ## 2️⃣ Install Ubuntu on the VM

 Once the VM was created and the ISO mounted, I proceeded with the installation of Ubuntu.
 From the GRUB boot menu, I selected **Try or Install Ubuntu**.